-If you had been watering your plants daily with small amounts of water, you may be surprised at how well they adapt to a deeper drink, less frequently.
-Water early in the day, especially as the weather warms, to reduce evaporation loss.
-Gradually let lawns reach a height of three to four inches.
-Longer blades of grass can mean going several days longer between watering.
-Spike or aerate lawns to ensure the maximum water penetration.
+If you had a been watering your plants daily with small amounts of water, you may be surprised at how well they adapt to a deeper drink, less frequently.
+Water early in the day, es-pecially as the weather warms, to reduce evaporation loss.
+Gradually let lawns reach a height of 3-4 inches.
+Longer blades of grass can mean going several days longer between water-ing.
+Spike or aerate lawns to insure the maximum water penetration.
 Or use soil penetration chemicals.
 Maintain your lawn healthy by fertilizing regularly.
 Healthy lawns have deeper root systems that can withstand periods of less water.

 You can still plant new plants, flowers, and vegetables in your garden.
 Many common landscape plants are surprisingly water wise.
 Plants rated “Water Wise” need less water to survive.
 Ask your California Certified Nursery Professional which plants work well with limited water.
 Start them out with deep thorough watering.
 The use of soil conditioners and organic amendments added to your soil will allow heavy clay soil to accept irrigation without runoff and will allow sandy soils to retain moisture for longer periods of time.

-For additional information, consult the garden pros at Green Thumb Garden Center, 23734 Newhall Ave, Old Town Newhall.
+For additional information, consult the garden pros at Green Thumb Garden Center located at 23734 Newhall Ave, Old Town Newhall

 ADVERTISE WITH US

 “Don’t separate yourself from the needy.
 Always try to be as close as you can and try to help people because that’s going to make your life more valuable.” - Yusuf / Cat Stevens It’s great to see some normalcy around town, it appears that we have now entered...